JuergenGutsch/blog/_source/_posts/2020-07-07-weather03-blazor-ui.md

 ## The Blazor project

 I decided to use Blazor server side in this part.
-In the next post I'm going to create a Blazor, which needs a little more work to do, but uses a lot more techniques to write about.
+In the next post I'm going to create a Blazor WebAssembly project, which needs a little more work to do, but uses a lot more techniques to write about.
 But the server side Blazor seems to be the best for now.

 To create the Blazor project, I use the following commands in the console: